 Step 1: Fill out Hunting Permit UPDATED 08/2020

-Step 4: Have a safe and successful hunting season!
+Step 5: Pick up completed permit at the PD, Have a safe and successful hunting season!

 For information on applying for an Extreme Risk Protection Order, please view Attorney General Order 2019-02.

 More than 70 percent of calls made to emergency 9-1-1 come from mobile phones.
 When dialing 9-1-1 from a mobile phone, the 9-1-1 call takers have little information to help you – only your phone number and a general sense of your location.

 Do you have a disabled person living in your home?
 Will first responders encounter an aggressive pet?
 Where is the shut-off valve to your natural gas flow?